dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     If there are FIFO queues you almost certainly want to clear them so that after a re-config you don't send or receive garbage.
-An easy race condition: enable the device and then clear the FIFOs --- a messaage from a previous session could arrive.
+An easy race condition: enable the device and then clear the FIFOs --- a message from a previous session could arrive.
 You want to clear with the device disabled.

   - Use `put32` and `get32` to read or write the device locations so that the compiler optimization does not blow up your code.

- - A very minor point but I have made this mistake: a revesion 2.0 might just be indicated with a "+" rather than a big red "version 2" or a different device number.
-If you're careles it's easy to buy the older version (e.g., because its getting liquidated at good prices) but pick up the later datasheet and spend a ton of time writing code to use functionality that simply does not exist on the device you have.
+ - A very minor point but I have made this mistake: a revision 2.0 might just be indicated with a "+" rather than a big red "version 2" or a different device number.
+If you're careless it's easy to buy the older version (e.g., because its getting liquidated at good prices) but pick up the later datasheet and spend a ton of time writing code to use functionality that simply does not exist on the device you have.